 If one thing is clear, it is that change will come.
 The question of when, however, is as cloudy as ever.
 The new President will need to put US bank regulations on the back burner so that he can focus on fighting the coronavirus and helping people struggling financially due to the recession.
 Karen Petrou, the managing partner at Federal Financial Analytics, believes that there could be a bit of a wait, saying that we “really won’t see the shape of a new US financial regulatory framework until the end of 2021”.

 Additionally, Biden will have to wait until new appointment dates come around for the major regulatory positions that he would like to fill with Democrats.
 The top jobs for the likes of the Federal Deposit Insurance Corporation (FDIC) and the Federal Reserve will not be available for quite some time.
 And any proposed rule changes the new regulators make will need to be properly reviewed, refined, and approved.
-As mentioned earlier, these appointments will take even longer if Republicans keep hold of the Senate and decide to try and obstruct them.

 Keep ears to the ground